Azure/cosmos-explorer/test/README.md

 input, Save/Discard, a full browser reload, and policy preservation during an unrelated Settings update.
 Do not substitute injected tokens or fabricated account capabilities.

+For visual acceptance, inspect both creation and Settings in light/dark themes and at 1440px, 768px, and 375px widths.
+Confirm that labels align with their fields, inheritance text wraps without clipping, default/override descriptions are clear, locked values remain readable without becoming editable, service-default selection explains disabled word fields, and errors are associated with the offending word list.
+These checks can use unsaved edits followed by Discard; no new container is needed for a visual-only audit.

 Verify modern policy fields with raw ARM JSON.
 Older typed management clients, including `az cosmosdb sql container show`, may omit fields unknown to their models even when the service preserved them.